 Shamba Cafe is located along Loresho Ridge in Nairobi.
-Purely from the impression the name gives, some healthy global trends inspired restaurant leading to its dedication in preparation of nutritious cuisines.
+Purely from the impression the name gives, some healthy global trends inspired the restaurant leading to its dedication to the preparation of nutritious cuisines.
 The delicacies are prepared using some local homegrown ingredients and their menu offers a selection of breakfast, lunch and early dinner.
 Shamba Cafe also serves as a perfect date spot where you and your partner can enjoy sampling from the farmers’ market or their selection of herbs, tree seedlings and so on.
-Click the link to read reviews and find out more about Shamba Cafe.
+Click this link to read reviews and find out more about Shamba Cafe.

 Café Deli is a chain restaurant with a current total of 3 operational branches in Nairobi.
-It a very spacious location with some of the best fixtures and lighting décor.
+It’s a very spacious location with some of the best fixtures and lighting décor.
 They provide local and international cuisines with that Kenyan touch.
-Their morning Kickstarter includes pancakes, omelettes, croissants, perfectly brewed coffee and so much more.
+Their morning Kickstarter includes pancakes, omelets, croissants, perfectly brewed coffee and so much more.
 Their Café Deli English breakfast will leave you very satisfied and have you looking forward to the next visit before you even leave.
-Click the link to read reviews and find out more about Café Deli.
+Click this link to read reviews and find out more about Café Deli.

-Connect Coffee has a branch along Riverside drive in the Riverfront building, along Waiyaki Way in Damian towers and the last branch is in Gigiri.
-It has intentionally maintained the highest standards in connecting coffee to the hearts of the customers.
-They use high-grade coffee beans to brew an aroma filled cup.
+Connect Coffee has a branch along Riverside drive in the Riverfront building, along Waiyaki Way in Damian towers and the last branch in Gigiri.
+It has intentionally maintained the highest standards in connecting coffee to the hearts of customers.
+They use high-grade coffee beans to brew an aroma-filled cup.
 Connect Coffee serves hot and cold coffee and you get to choose between the Kenyan or Ethiopian variety.
 The interior design is quite simple, and the ambiance is perfect for reading a book or getting some work done.
-Click the link to read reviews and find out more about Connect Coffee.
+Click this link to read reviews and find out more about Connect Coffee.

 Click the links below to get more insightful tips and tricks: